 These performance standards, bolstered where necessary by specific actions, will be defined for each dimension of sustainability and recognized by a Gold Star.
-In 2017, municipalities will be able to apply for a Sustainable Jersey Gold Star in Energy and one in Waste.
+In 2018, municipalities began applying for the first Sustainable Jersey Gold Stars in Energy and in Waste.
 Each year, new Stars in additional dimensions will be developed and released.
-Eventually, the full certification in Gold will be issued when a municipality attains a yet-to-be determined number of Gold Stars distributed among environmental, economic and social dimensions.
+Eventually, the full certification in Gold will be issued when a municipality attains a to-be-determined number of Gold Stars distributed among environmental, economic and social dimensions.